 Many administrative professionals are drawn to the variety of job responsibilities inherent in public-sector work, as well as the opportunity to have a positive impact on individuals and communities.
 For them, providing the benefits of public administration to society is one of the most rewarding parts of their occupation.

-A master of public administration (MPA) can offer the technical, analytical, communications and related skills that altruistic public service professionals need to advance to greater leadership roles.
+So, why get an MPA degree?
+A master of public administration (MPA) can offer the technical, analytical, communications, and related skills that altruistic public service professionals need to advance to greater leadership roles.
 It can also be the gateway to a variety of diverse and satisfying career opportunities in public management, policymaking, and the nonprofit sector.

 Reasons to Pursue an MPA Degree